Benders decomposition

 Then, instead of building the subproblem in a function, we build it once here:

-Our function to solve the subproblem is also slightly different.
-First, we need to fix the value of the x_copy variables to the value of x from the first-stage problem, and second, we compute the dual using the reduced_cost of x_copy, not the dual of the linear constraints:
+Our function to solve the subproblem is also slightly different because we need to fix the value of the x_copy variables to the value of x from the first-stage problem:

 function solve_subproblem(model, x)